nikolayg/nikgrozev-website/_posts/blog/2017-01-29-cloud-foundry-part-1-orgs-spaces-buildpacks-and-services.md

   command: node app.js
 ```

-In this example we specify the resource requirements, buildpack, route (host + domain),
+In this example, we specify the resource requirements, buildpack, route (host + domain),
 and a starting command.

-Once an application is started, we can easily manage its state and resources:
+After an application is started, we can easily manage its state and resources:

 ```bash
 # Start, stop, restart app